MattEding/matteding.github.io/_posts/2019-04-25-sparse-matrices.md

 ### Scikit-Learn
 The machine learning powerhouse, [Scikit-Learn](https://scikit-learn.org/stable/), supports sparse matrices in many areas.
-This is important since big data is where sparse matrices thrive (assuming enough sparsity).
+This is important since big data thrives on sparse matrices (assuming enough sparsity).
 After all, who wouldn't want to have performance gains from these number-crunching algorithms?
-It hurts having to wait on CPU intensive [SVMs](https://scikit-learn.org/stable/modules/svm.html?highlight=sparse), not to mention the possibility of dense arrays not fitting into working memory!
+It hurts having to wait on CPU intensive [SVMs](https://scikit-learn.org/stable/modules/svm.html?highlight=sparse), not to mention discovering some data won't fit into working memory!

 Scikit-Learn's term-document matrices produced by [text vectorizers](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_extraction.text) result in CSR matrices.
 This is crucial for NLP since most words are used sparingly if at all.
-Naively using a dense format might otherwise cause speed bottlenecks not to mention the possibility of not fitting in working memory.
+Naively using a dense format might otherwise cause speed bottlenecks and lots of wasted memory.

 ```python
 In [78]: from sklearn.feature_extraction.text import CountVectorizer